Understanding Social Security Disability Benefits

 Have assets (cash, bank accounts, CDs, stocks, etc.) valued at $2,000.00 or less or if you are married, you and your spouse must own things valued at $3,000.00 or less.

-What factors are considered by the Social Security Administration when you apply for Social Security Disability Benefits?
+What factors are considered by the Social Security Administration when deciding whether

 • Age